Pallas's cat: In popular culture

 Pallas's cat is featured in a Russian Internet meme known as "Pet the cat" introduced in 2008; the meme is a picture of a Pallas's cat that invites the reader to pet it in the image's caption.
 In 2012, Pallas's cat became the mascot of Moscow Zoo.
+Zelenogorsk was a Pallas's cat at Novosibirsk Zoo in Russia who became popular on the internet following footage of him putting his paws on his tail.